l-paz91/principles-practice/README.md

 For the most part I don't change already uploaded exercises (unless there's a serious error) because I like to go back at past coding me and laugh at my stupid solutions.

 Thank you.

+Edit - I finally finished the book on the 2nd Nov 2023.
+I've now moved onto The C++ Programming Language.